Cabell Family Homes

 Montezuma / Spring Hill

 Col. William Cabell, Sr.‘s fourth son, Landon Cabell, lived for some years at Spring Hill, on land adjacent to his father’s Union Hill estate.
 Scholars disagree exactly when the house was built and by whom, though most see William’s hand in the process.
-Because of the presence of an American Indian cemetery on the property, family members also referred to it as “Montezuma.”
+Because of the presence of a Native American cemetery on the property, family members also referred to it as “Montezuma.”

 ADDITIONAL PHOTOS of Montezuma are available, courtesy of Archer Minardi of the Cabell Foundation.

 William D. Cabell‘s father, Mayo Cabell, built Norwood for his son following his 1853 graduation from the University of Virginia.
 Mayo Cabell had earlier added the Norwood lands by purchase to the Union Hill parcel.